vtex-apps/store-components/react/components/Notification/README.md

 ## Description

-`NotificationBar` is a VTEX component allows you to display a text content in a bar style banner.
+`Notification` is a VTEX component allows you to display a text content in a bar style or inline.
 This Component can be imported and used by any VTEX app.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.